evoingram/LambdaSchool/m7/72a1/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
-    - At least 1000 times, 100 users x 10 friends each, but probably a little more than that due to randomization
+    - At least 500 times, 100 users x 10 friends each divided by two (bidirectional), but probably a little more than that due to randomization

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
     - 1000 users each have five friends; that means a given user's extended network is 25 count on average (each of those five friends has five friends of their own), which would mean 1000-1(you) = 999 - 5 (your friends) = 994 total.
 25, the number of users in your extended social network, divided by 994 = 2.51%.
 Average degree of separation is 1, the friend in between.